serenity-is/docs/tutorials/courses/README.md

 ## Updating GradesColumns.cs

-To display the FullName column in the grid, add the following property to the GradesColumns.cs file:
+To display the FullName column in the grid, add the following property to the `GradesColumns.cs` file:
 ```csharp
 public string FullName { get; set; }
 ```
 This allows the student's first and last name to appear together in a single column.

-StudentId and TextualField
+## Linking StudentId to FullName

-The StudentId field in GradesRow is linked to FullName:
+The `StudentId` field in `GradesRow` is linked to `FullName`:
 ```csharp
 [DisplayName("Student"), NotNull, ForeignKey(typeof(StudentsRow)), LeftJoin(jStudent), TextualField(nameof(FullName))]
 [ServiceLookupEditor(typeof(StudentsRow), Service = "CourseDB/Students/List")]